Lipraty/koishi-plugin-sleep-manage/readme.md

 ## 🎮Usage

-Just like communicating with a human, send your greeting to the Bot!
+Just like communicating with a human, say hello to the Bot!

-### Tigger in message
+### Triggers

-- `早安` - Good morning.
+- `早安` - Say good morning to the Bot indicating that you are awake.
-- `晚安` - Good night.
+- `晚安` - Say good night to the Bot indicating that you are asleep.

-> You can also use other words to trigger the bot, but you need to set it yourself of config page.
+> You can also use other words as triggers, there are several related configuration in the config page of the plugin.

 ### Commands

 `sleep` - Show the command helper.

-`sleep.timezone` - Set your timezone. (default: bot's timezone) (e.g. +8)
+`sleep.timezone` - Set your own timezone instead of the default one. (e.g. `+8` for UTC +0800)

-(WIP) `sleep.sleep` - Set your sleep time. (e.g. 23:00) if you are still send message, the bot will remind you to sleep.
+(WIP) `sleep.sleep` - Set the time for bed. (e.g. 23:00) if you are still chating, the bot will remind you to go to bed.

-`sleep.auto` - Switch auto trig morning for your a frist message.
+`sleep.auto` - Set whether to automatically regard your first message in a day as the `good morning` trigger.

-`sleep.week` - Your sleep weekly report.
+`sleep.week` - Show your weekly report for your sleep.

-`sleep.month` - Your sleep monthly report.
+`sleep.month` - Show your monthly report for your sleep.

-`sleep.year` - Your sleep yearly report.
+`sleep.year` - Show your yearly report for your sleep.

 ## 🔧 Config

-- `kuchiguse` : Pet Phrase.
+- `kuchiguse` : Suffix phrase adding to every sentence the Bot saying.
-- `command`: Switch command.
+- `command`: Prefix for every commands, default is `sleep`.
-- `timezone` : Bot's timezone.
+- `timezone` : Default timezone.
-- `interval` : repeated over a period of time.
+- `interval` : Set amount of time to suspend to trigger greetings.
-- `morning`: Switch morning auto trigger.
+- `morning`: Set whether to automatically regard everyone's first message in a day as the `good morning` trigger.
-- `toomany`: Switch too many message.
+- `toomany`: Set whether to respond user triggers multiple times in `interval` amount of time.
 - `morningSpan`: Morning trigger time span.
 - `eveningSpan`: Evening trigger time span.
 - `morningPet`: Response word of morning.